Kansas City Chiefs star Patrick Mahomes is being careful not to touch on many hot-button issues.

 However, the three-time Super Bowl-winning quarterback stopped short of advocating for those measures.
 He explained why to Time magazine.

 “I continue to educate myself,” he said.
-“I don't want to make a quick response to something that takes a lot of education to really learn and make a swaying comment based off that.
+“I don't want to make a quick response to something that takes a lot of to really learn and make a swaying comment based off that.
 But I know we have to find a solution of some way to make this stuff stop.”

 Mahomes isn't the first high-profile celebrity to veer away from backing Biden for a second term.